top of page

 Hey there!

 I’m Abigail Devoe (not Devo.)
-I'm 25 years old, and am currently based out of the northeast United States.
+I'm 26 years old, and am currently based out of the northeast United States.

 After writing for so long, I just couldn't stop, and my flagship series Vinyl Monday was born.
-What started as Instagram Reels became 30+ minutes of classic rock history and classic album reviews.
+What started as a weekly 30-second clip show on Instagram became TV show-length rock history/album review episodes on YouTube.
 Watch Vinyl Monday here.
-This site's old name, Real Life Layla, began in 2022.
-Now, my album reviews are here for your reading pleasure.

-Unveiling the Legends: Dolls of the 60s and 70s (or simply "the Dolls Podcast") is here for your listening pleasure, too!
-This is the show I co-host with fashion content creator Emma Rosa Katharina.
-We're dedicated to showcasing the lives and careers of female icons of the 1960s and '70s; from musicians and fashion icons to movers and shakers.
-Listen to the Dolls Pod here.
+Unveiling the Legends: Dolls of the 60s and 70s (or simply "the Dolls Podcast") is here for your listening pleasure too!
+This is the show I co-host with my friend, Emma Rosa Katharina.
+We're dedicated to telling the stories of female icons of the 1960s and '70s; from stars to ladies behind the scenes and everyone in-between.

 My writing is an extension of my inner world, just as much as it preserves rock-and-roll history.
 Roll up to the mystery tour, get experienced, come join this long strange trip.
 Maybe kick out some jams while you're at it.
 It's all welcome here.